inspiraller/markdown_to_html_demo/README.md

 ```

 ### How to view
-open up a web browser and visit:
+Open up a web browser and visit:
 http://localhost:3000/

 You will see a webpage that reads the content of the README.md file and outputs it into the body of the webpage.